nawafSheddi/vaccination_tracking_system/README.md

-# Vaccination Tracking System
-Vaccination Tracking System with GUI
+## Vaccination Tracking System
+The project is system to track vaccination with simple GUI and local DB.

+# Functionality